CommieDwarf/Robinson-Crusoe/README.md

 ## About

-This project my browser version of existing board game which name I'd rather not to reveal for legal matters.
+This project my browser version of existing board game which name I'd rather not to reveal for legal concerns.
 <br>
 Game requires a password which I reveal personally myself.